RfidResearchGroup/proxmark3/doc/termux_notes.md

 ### Setting up Termux
 ^[Top](#top)

-Install [Termux](https://f-droid.org/en/packages/com.termux/) and start it
+Use [F-Droid](https://f-droid.org/) to install [Termux](https://f-droid.org/en/packages/com.termux/) and start it.

+It is recommended to use the F-Droid version of Termux as it will be the latest.
+The [Play Store version](https://play.google.com/store/apps/details?id=com.termux) is not maintained (as stated in the description: "Updates over Google Play [are] currently halted due to technical reasons").

 ### Install Proxmark3 package which follows tagged releases
 ^[Top](#top)